kbhanush/ATPDocker/README.md

     - ojdbc8 (v18.3) https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.html
     - [sqlplus](https://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) oracle-instantclient12.2-basic-12.2.0.1.0-1.x86_64.rpm
 6. build the docker image with `docker build -t oci .`
-7. run the docker container with `docker run -it oci bash`
+7. run the docker container with the convenience script `./run-docker.sh`

-1. in another terminal window copy your `~/.oci` to your container by running the command
+If you ran the container without mounting the wallet or ~/.oci config file you can copy them to the container like below
 ```bash
 docker cp ~/.oci <CONTAINER_NAME>:/root
 ```
-1. also copy over your wallet file if you want to connect to the database
+You will need your wallet file if you want to connect to the database
-8. play with the example scripts! the container has the text editor `nano`

 \* see this but fill it in with your own values :)